 Abby’s journey brought us in direct contact with the weight and wear that chronic illness often has on those who bear it and those who love them.
 It awakened us to the sorrow associated with things not being as they ought to be and to the awareness that so many are burdened with so much.
 That is the context of our beginnings and the foundation of our conviction to help as we have opportunity.
 Sorrow and grief cannot have the last word, but hope and joy must have its say.
 We have decided to use what we have, as best we can toward betterment.
-We know that we are only a few, but we are a few; we cannot do everything, but we can do something; and we have decided to not allow what we cannot do to keep us from doing what we can.
+We are only a few, but we are a few.
+We cannot do everything, but we can do something.
+We have decided to not allow what we cannot do to keep us from doing what we can.

 As Abby left Winnebago State Psychiatric Hospital, following a 10-month stay, she told a good friend that she was eager to come home and that she wanted to change the world.
 She did just that.
 She changed our world and the world of a growing number of those whose paths cross these acres.

 Many hearts and hands are joining and co-laboring to develop programs that partner with horses and caring individuals providing equine assisted learning, mentoring, and outdoor activities.
 A 501c3 nonprofit organization, Acres for Joy INC, has developed that is all about bringing people together for mutual benefit and encouragement.